Slyx737/Alpha-Vantage/README.md

 ## Features

-Equities
+### Equities
-Get an overview, income statement, balance sheet, cash flow, earnings, and earnings calendar for a specific equity symbol.
+- Get an overview, income statement, balance sheet, cash flow, earnings, and earnings calendar for a specific equity symbol.

-Cryptocurrencies
+### Cryptocurrencies
-Retrieve the daily, weekly, or monthly historical time series for a digital currency traded on a specific market.
+- Retrieve the daily, weekly, or monthly historical time series for a digital currency traded on a specific market.

+### Currency Exchange
+- Obtain currency exchange rates.
+You can ask for the currency you would like to get the exchange rate for, and the destination currency for the exchange rate

-News Analysis Sentiment
+### News Analysis Sentiment
-Fetch news articles based on certain topics, tickers, or timeframes, and analyze the sentiment of the articles.
+- Fetch news articles based on certain topics, tickers, or timeframes, and analyze the sentiment of the articles.

-The Alpha Vantage Plugin supports the following features:
+### The Alpha Vantage Plugin supports the following features:

 - Fetching company overviews

 - Fetching income statements

 - Fetching balance sheets

 - Fetching cash flow data

 - Fetching earnings data

 - Fetching earnings calendar

 - Fetching currency exchange rates

 - Fetching daily, weekly, or monthly historical time series for a digital currency traded on a specific market

 - Fetching economic indicators such as Consumer Price Index (CPI), Inflation, and Treasury Yields

 ## Usage